 - Have suffered facial collapse.

-If you believe you may meet the criteria for a dental implant procedure, call our office to schedule and appointment or a brief complimentary consultation.
+If you believe you may meet the criteria for a dental implant procedure, call our office to schedule an examination.
+If you’re not ready to commit to an examination, you may request a brief complimentary consultation.